jorainer/metabolomics2018/README.md

 # metabolomics2018
-Workshop for the xcms(3) workshop at the metabolomics 2018 conference in Seattle
+Workshop for the xcms(3) workshop at the metabolomics 2018 conference in Seattle.
+The workshop provides an overview of recent developments in Bioconductor to work with mass spectrometry (`MSnbase`) and specifically LC-MS data (`xcms`) and walks through the pre-processing of a toy data set emphasizing on how to determine *good* data-dependent settings for the individual pre-processing steps.

-Title
+**Title**

 Updated user interface of xcms for MS data representation and LC-MS data pre-processing